Main Volume Information

 —Gordon E. Krischer, Of Counsel, O’Melveny & Myers LLP, Los Angeles, CA

-A Supplement to this volume is now available.
+A Cumulative Supplement to this volume is now available.
 Order Now.

 For more than 40 years, practitioners have relied on The Developing Labor Law: The Board, the Courts, and the National Labor Relations Act to keep them current on U.S. labor law.
 This two-volume treatise, written by distinguished members of the ABA Section of Labor and Employment Law representing management, labor, and neutrals, is the essential research tool for labor and employment law practitioners.
 It provides an authoritative, balanced perspective on the legal rights and duties of employees, employers, and unions and on procedures and remedies under the National Labor Relations Act (NLRA).